Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

   :width: 600
   :alt: Sample network.

-In all these cases, the model is solved as an LP by Gurobi.
+In all these cases, the model is solved as an LP by Gurobi (typically using the NS algorithm).

 .. collapse:: View Gurobi Logs